Noodle-ai/mlflow_part1_condaEnv/README.rst

 .. image:: screenshots/model_artifacts.png
   :width: 600

 At the bottom, you can see that the call to mlflow.sklearn.log_model produced three files in ./mlruns/0/<run_id>/artifacts/model.
 The first file, MLmodel, is a metadata file that tells MLflow how to load the model.
-The second file is a conda.yaml that contains the model dependencies from the conda environment.
+The second file is a conda.yaml that contains the model dependencies from the Conda environment.
 The third file, model.pkl, is a serialized version of the linear regression model that you trained.

 In this example, you can use this MLmodel format with MLflow to deploy a local REST server that can serve predictions.